Mig-uel/aws-saa/ec2-saa-level/README.md

 - We cannot SSH into the private IP address from outside the VPC because we are not within the VPC.
 - We can only SSH into the public IP address from outside the VPC.

+## Placement Groups

+Placement groups are a way to control the placement of EC2 instances within a single Availability Zone (AZ) to meet specific needs.

+We want to use placement groups when we want to:

+- Have control over the EC2 Instance placement strategy.
+- We do not get direct interaction with the hardware, but we can influence the placement of instances.
+- When you create a placement group, you specify one of the following strategies:
+  - **Cluster**: Place instances close together in a single AZ for low latency and high throughput (high performance, high risk).
+  - **Spread**: Place instances across multiple hardware to reduce the risk of simultaneous failures (max 7 instances per AZ) (low performance, low risk) - for critical applications.
+  - **Partition**: Similar to Spread, but spreads instances across many different partitions within the same AZ (which rely on different set of racks) within the same AZ.
+Scales to 100s of instances per group (Hadoop, Cassandra, Kafka, etc.) (medium performance, medium risk).

+### Placement Groups: Cluster

+In a cluster placement group, instances are placed close together in a single Availability Zone (AZ) to achieve low latency and high throughput.

+Pros:

+- Great network performance (10 Gbps bandwidth between instances with Enhanced Networking enabled).
+- Low latency communication between instances.

+Cons:

+- If the AZ fails, all instances fails at the same time.
+- Not suitable for high availability applications.
+- Limited to a single AZ, so if you need high availability, you should use multiple AZs.

+Use Cases:

+- High-performance computing (HPC) applications.
+- Big data applications that require low latency and high throughput.
+- Applications that need extremely low network latency, such as financial applications or real-time analytics.

+### Placement Groups: Spread

+In a spread placement group, instances are placed across multiple hardware to reduce the risk of simultaneous failures.
+All the EC2 instances in a spread placement group are placed spread across different AZs and different hardware.

+Pros:

+- Can span multiple AZs.
+- Reduces the risk of simultaneous failures.
+- EC2 instances are placed on different hardware, so if one instance fails, the others are not affected.

+Cons:

+- Limited to a maximum of 7 instances per AZ per placement group.
+- Not suitable for applications that require low latency and high throughput.

+Use Cases:

+- Critical applications that require high availability and fault tolerance.
+- Applications that can tolerate some latency but require high availability.

+### Placement Groups: Partition

+In a partition placement group, instances are spread across many different partitions within the same AZ, which rely on different sets of racks.
+This allows for better fault tolerance and scalability.

+Each partition represents a rack of hardware, and instances in different partitions do not share the same underlying hardware.

+- You can have up to 7 partitions per AZ, and each partition can have multiple instances.
+- Spans multiple AZs in the same region.
+- Scales to 100s of instances per group.
+- The instances in a partition do not share the same racks with the instances in other partitions.
+- A partition failure can affect many EC2 instances, but won't affect other partitions.
+- EC2 instances get access to the partition information as metadata.

+Use Cases:

+- Applications that require high availability and fault tolerance.
+- Applications that can scale horizontally and require a large number of instances.
+- Distributed applications like Hadoop, Cassandra, Kafka, etc.